Essay Three in our Series A History of the Hero's Journey

 This has an immediate implication for the journey-pattern.
 If drama operates by representing the essential shape of action rather than the contingent details of specific events, then a pattern that recurs across widely different dramatic works is not coincidence — it is evidence that the works are converging on the same essential shape.
 Aristotle does not draw this conclusion explicitly; he is interested in what tragedy does, not in why the same structural features appear in myths from cultures he has never encountered.
 But the logic of his account points there.

 Peripeteia names what happens at the plot's hinge: the reversal of fortune, the change from one condition to its opposite.
-The term is sometimes rendered as "reversal of situation," which captures the external dimension but misses the philosophical precision.
 The reversal must occur, Aristotle specifies, contrary to expectation but in accordance with probability or necessity.
 This qualification is everything.
 The reversal that arrives from nowhere — the deus ex machina, the coincidence that solves the plot's problem — is not peripeteia in Aristotle's sense; it is a mechanical contrivance, a failure of craft.
 The reversal that feels both surprising and inevitable simultaneously — that makes the audience think, in the moment of its arrival, of course, it could not have been otherwise — is the structural achievement Aristotle is pointing at.
 Oedipus calling for witnesses to establish his innocence and thereby establishing his guilt is the paradigm case: the very act of seeking the truth is the act that destroys him.

 There is a single sentence in the Poetics that has generated more scholarly argument than almost any other sentence in the Western critical tradition.
-It appears in Aristotle's formal definition of tragedy, in the sixth chapter, and it runs — in a fairly literal rendering — as follows: tragedy is a representation of an action that is serious, complete, and of a certain magnitude, in language embellished in distinct ways in its different parts, presented dramatically rather than narrated, and achieving, through pity and fear, the catharsis of such emotions.
+It appears in Aristotle's formal definition of tragedy, in the sixth chapter: tragedy is a representation of an action that is serious, complete, and of a certain magnitude, in language embellished in distinct ways in its different parts, presented dramatically rather than narrated, and achieving, through pity and fear, the catharsis of such emotions.

 The word catharsis appears here, and essentially nowhere else in the Poetics — the text that survives, at any rate.
 Aristotle apparently intended to discuss it further in a second book, which almost certainly existed and has not come down to us.
 What remains is this single, unelaborated deployment of a term that carries several possible meanings simultaneously, none of which Aristotle pauses to specify.
 Two and a half millennia of readers have been arguing about which meaning he intended ever since, and the argument has not been resolved.
 What is remarkable — and what matters most for the present inquiry — is that the two dominant interpretations, for all their apparent incompatibility, converge on the same structural insight.

 Its weakness is equally genuine.
 If catharsis is simply the evacuation of built-up emotion, then drama is finally a palliative — a management tool for feelings that the structure of human life produces and that art helps to disperse.
-This makes theatre useful in roughly the way that a long walk or a good cry is useful.
-It does not explain why audiences feel, after a great tragedy, that they have understood something — that Oedipus's recognition illuminates their own condition in a way that mere emotional release would not account for.
+This does not explain why audiences feel, after a great tragedy, that they have understood something — that Oedipus's recognition illuminates their own condition in a way that mere emotional release would not account for.
 The purgative reading drains the cognitive content from the experience.

-The second reading addresses precisely this deficiency.
-Developed with particular force by Martha Nussbaum and Stephen Halliwell, among others, it draws on a different sense of catharsis — clarification, purification in the sense of making clear rather than making empty.
+The second reading, developed with particular force by Martha Nussbaum and Stephen Halliwell, among others, draws on a different sense of catharsis — clarification, purification in the sense of making clear rather than making empty.
 On this account, tragedy does not expel pity and fear from the audience; it organizes them, refines them, educates them in what their proper objects are.
-We arrive at the theatre with emotions that are, in the ordinary run of life, somewhat indiscriminate — we fear things that do not merit fear, we pity where pity is inappropriate, our emotional responses are shaped by habit, self-interest, and the accidents of our individual histories.
+We arrive at the theater with emotions that are, in the ordinary run of life, somewhat indiscriminate: we fear things that do not merit fear, we pity where pity is inappropriate.
 The play, by directing those emotions toward carefully constructed objects — a protagonist whose situation is universal in its essential shape, whose error is intelligible, whose suffering follows from comprehensible causes — teaches us something about what pity and fear are appropriate responses to.
 We leave not emptied but clarified: our emotions have been brought into a more accurate relationship with their proper objects.

-Both interpretations, however, share a structural implication that is more important than either reading alone — and it is here that Aristotle's account becomes philosophically decisive for the history of the journey-pattern.
+Both interpretations, however, share a structural implication more important than either reading alone.
 Whether catharsis means purgation or clarification, the claim is the same: the audience undergoes a transformation through witnessing the transformation of the protagonist.
 Drama does not merely represent change — it produces it.
 The spectator who has experienced genuine catharsis is not in the same state as the spectator who arrived.
 Something has occurred that required the specific arrangement of events Aristotle's structural vocabulary describes: the hamartia that set the arc in motion, the reversals and recognitions through which it moved, the suffering that made the recognition possible.
 Remove any element of that arrangement and the effect diminishes or disappears.
 The structure is not decorative; it is causally necessary for the psychological event that is the point of the whole exercise.

 The word that has caused more mischief in the history of Aristotle's reception than any other is not catharsis, whose difficulty is at least openly acknowledged, but hamartia — a term whose mistranslation has been so thoroughly absorbed into the critical tradition that correcting it can feel, to those who have grown up with the error, like pedantry.
 It is not pedantry.
 The difference between what hamartia means and what it has been taken to mean is the difference between a philosophically precise account of how the journey-pattern works and a moralized fairy tale about the wages of pride.